anjana2123/Random-Logical-Games-Website/README.md

 ## Acknowledgments

-- A big thank you to the open-source community for providing inspiration and resources.
+- A big thank you to Angela Yu, for providing such an informative web full stack web development course, which helped me all through the process of development.
 - Special thanks to the developers of the libraries and frameworks used in this project.

 Feel free to explore, enjoy the games, and have fun coding!
-If you have any questions or issues, please don't hesitate to open an [issue](https://github.com/your-username/random-logical-games/issues).